Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 static elaboration-time.

-You will see, learning __Typee__, that some identifiers may be of one type among many and that the type they get can be known at run-time only.
+You will see, learning __Typee__, that some identifiers may be of one type among many and that the type they get may be known at run-time only.
 The _Elaborator_ can know this due to Typee grammar rules and take benefit of this knowledge while checking types uses.
 See next sub-section.